SnorreSelmer/stationeers_ic10/mips-programming-101.md

-# MIPS Programming 101
+# IC10 Programming 101

 ## Introduction

-MIPS is a pretty basic assembler programming language.
+IC10 is a pretty basic assembler programming language, inpired by MIPS.

 In Stationeers you have the following available to you: